adam-srut/QD-engine/README.md

 The form of the kinetic energy operator $\hat{\mathcal{T}}$ is restricted by the equation in the Hamiltonian section above.
 Only the mass of the fictitious particle needs to be specified through the keyword `mass`.
 In the case of the two-dimensional dynamics, the masses are provided as a list: $[\mu_x, \mu_y]$.

 #### Initial condition
-The script supports defining the initial condition as a real Gaussian wave packet, to achieve that the center and the width of the wave packet needs to be provided through `initpos` and `freq` keywords in the `initWF` block of the input file.
+The script supports defining the initial condition as a real Gaussian wave packet, to achieve that the center ($x_0$) and the width of the wave packet ($\nu$) needs to be provided through `initpos` and `freq` keywords in the `initWF` block of the input file.
 The `initpos` expects value in Bohrs while `freq` a value in cm<sup>-1</sup>.
 For the two-dimensional dynamics, both variables need to be provided as lists.
 The Gaussian wave packet is then constructed according to:
 ```math
 \begin{equation}
 \psi_0(x) = \exp{ \left( -\nu\,\pi\,\mu \cdot (x-x_0)^2 \right) }